hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 there is no harm in doing that, and the result will be nothing but good.
 Similarly, in music, you can display any amount of skill by keeping to science, and it will be pleasing to the ear.
-The Mohammedans took up the different Râgas and Râginis after coming into India.
+The Mohammedans took up the different Rāgas and Rāginis after coming into India.
 But they put such a stamp of their own colouring on the art of Tappa songs that all the science in music was destroyed.

 *Q*.
-Why, Mahârâj (sir)?
+Why, Mahārāj (sir)?
 Who has not a liking for music in Tappa?

 Swamiji: The chirping of crickets sounds very good to some.
-The Santâls think their music also to be the best of all.
+The Santāls think their music also to be the best of all.
 You do not seem to understand that when one note comes upon another in such quick succession, it not only robs music of all grace, but, on the other hand,